wandering-albatross/mars-attacks/README.md

 - No support for rotated invaders - we assume that they have no steering wheels.

 ### To Do
-- Add more extensive test cases, especially for different edge cases
+- Add more extensive test cases, especially for different edge cases.
 - Implement better trackers - faster and more accurate.
 The one here is clearly not optimal but at least does its job.
 Thankfully the architecture makes it simple to replace it with a one build by an experienced data scientist.